Table of contents

 What insurance group are electric cars in?

-The classification of what insurance group electric cars fall into can vary greatly, depending on several factors.
+The classification of what car insurance group electric cars fall into can vary greatly, depending on several factors.
 These include the type of electric car, its value, safety features, and repair costs.
 Generally, electric cars tend to fall into higher insurance groups because they are often more expensive to buy new than their petrol or diesel counterparts.

 Other factors such as the cost of repairs for electric vehicles can be higher due to the specialised parts and expertise required.
 However, as the market for electric cars expands and the technology becomes more commonplace, we may start to see a shift in their car insurance group classification.